Credit is a way to verify if the person who is borrowing is worthy of creditworthy or not.

 Credit risk refers to the chance that the borrower could fail to pay the coupon or the principal.

-Mutual funds with a high credit rating have a lower chance of defaulted compared to low-credit rating mutual funds.
+Mutual funds with a high credit rating have a lower chance of defaulting compared to low-credit rating mutual funds.

 Failure to pay the principal amount due to the bond issuer causes credit risk.